 PC Software Update

 To update the PC Desktop Software:

-1. The PC Desktop Software is an executable file named something similar to LI-7xxx_win-7.0.
-Double click to launch the installer.
+- The PC Desktop Software is an executable file named something similar to LI-7xxx_win-7.0.
+Double click to launch the installer. - 2.
+Follow the Windows Installation wizard to install the application.